ccswbs/UoGd7-Training/basicbeginner.md

 6. Select `Save`.

 *Note: If you already know the Central Login-ID and email address, or the user is not U of G authenticated, accounts can be set-up without having the user attempt the initial login.*

+## Common Web Errors
+When creating, editing or managing content with the Drupal platform there are a few common web errors that you should look out for.
+These web errors are not only found on our Drupal platform, so they're benificial to know and understand their causes.
+These common web errors include:

+* **Error 404**: This error arises when the URL you have navigated to points to something that does not exist.
+Common causes of this error are typos in the URL provided when clicking a link, deletion/non existance of the node in which the URL links too.
+To fix these problems, simply update the link with the correct one, create the page in which the link points too or add a URL Alias to a page that should have this link but doesnt.
+* **Error 403**: This error arises when the user does not have permission to access the URL they have navigated to.
+Common causes of this error are unauthenticated users (users not logged in to the website) trying to access webpages that are either unpublished or privated.
+Pages that are private may also limit access to specific types of users through their authentication privlidges.
+* **Error 500**: This error arises when the webpage you have navigated to has problems connecting with its back-end server.
+This is most commonly seen from a content creator/editor and site manager point of view.
+Common causes of this error are timing out (more common) or input of incorrect information during critical periods (less common).
+To fix this error, simply refresh the page.
+If the error persists ensure that the data in which you are inputting is correct, then contact your Web Manager / Site Owner.